TRUSTED BY OVER 82,000 GROWING BUMPS

 Why is it important to sleep well while pregnant?

+Pregnant or not, sleep is always essential and helps with all kinds of health outcomes.
 It helps boost your immunity, increases your cognitive function, and can make you feel better overall.

 And it becomes more critical when you're growing another human.
 You're extra tired from carrying the extra weight around, the pregnancy saps your energy and nutrients, and you might be extra busy organising antenatal classes and midwife appointments.